Robogenesis: Plot

 During the battle, Hank and his robotic steed enter the supercomputer cluster of Freeborn City, and Cormac chases after them with Houdini.
-Inside, the Aryat steed disabled Houdini, but while Aryat accesses the supercluster, Cormac wires Houdini's tank shells to explode, destroying Houdini, Aryat's steed, and trapping Hank Cotton inside.
+Inside, the Arayt steed disabled Houdini, but while Arayt accesses the supercluster, Cormac wires Houdini's tank shells to explode, destroying Houdini, Arayt's steed, and trapping Hank Cotton inside.

-Aryat, inhabiting Hank Cotton, starts up the supercomputer, melding with its processors, boosting his power.
+Arayt, inhabiting Hank Cotton, starts up the supercomputer, melding with its processors, boosting his power.
 Before he can attain full control, Houdini wakes again, uploading Archos R-14 into the supercluster.
-Aryat's control of the cluster decreases drastically, and he and Archos R-14 fight for control.
+Arayt's control of the cluster decreases drastically, and he and Archos R-14 fight for control.